adamisarobot/protos/README.md

 # protos

-This template should help get you started developing with Vue 3 in Vite.

-## Just a bunch of random crap
+This is just a bunch of random crap.
+Move along.